 To engage a target with Rockets, use the following sequence, known as SWARM:

-- Arm - The aircraft by pressing 4, verify ARM indication on WPN page
+3. Arm - The aircraft by pressing Arm button on the armament panel, verify ARM indication on WPN page

-- Messages - Verify Type Selection (6RC, 6PD, 6FL, etc.), Mode (NORM/FXD) and Quantity OR no PYLON LIMIT, AZ LIMIT, etc. displayed
+5. Messages - Verify Type Selection (6PD, 6FL, etc.), Quantity OR no PYLON LIMIT, AZ LIMIT, etc. displayed